autogluon/autogluon/CONTRIBUTING.md

 python3 -m pytest tests
 ```

-- We encourage you to add your own unit tests, but please ensure they run quickly (unit tests should train models with the lowest values of training iterations and time-limits that suffice to evaluate the intended functionality).
+- We encourage you to add your own unit tests, but please ensure they run quickly (unit tests should train models on small data-subsample with the lowest values of training iterations and time-limits that suffice to evaluate the intended functionality).
 You can run a specific unit test within a specific file like this:
 ```
 python3 -m pytest path_to_file::test_mytest
 ```